castlabs/python_programming_task/README.md

 # AsyncProxy - Python Programming Task

-Your task is to build an asynchronous HTTP proxy complying to the requirements specified below.
+Your task is to build an asynchronous HTTP proxy (see definition in [RFC2616](https://www.ietf.org/rfc/rfc2616.txt)) complying to the requirements specified below.

 ## Requirements

-1. Range requests support as defined in [RFC2616](https://www.ietf.org/rfc/rfc2616.txt), but also via `range` query parameter.
+1. Range requests must be supported as defined in [RFC2616](https://www.ietf.org/rfc/rfc2616.txt), but also via `range` query parameter.

-2. Return 416 error in case where both header and query parameter are specified, but with different value.
+2. HTTP 416 error must be returned in case where both header and query parameter are specified, but with a different value.

-3. Expose proxy statistics at /stats endpoint (total bytes transferred, uptime).

-4. Proxy should be delivered with appropriate `Dockerfile` and `docker-compose.yml` (Hint: use python:3.5 image).

-5. Proxy should be configureable via environmental variables.

-## Delivery
+3. Program must start with a single command `docker-compose up`.

+4. Proxy must be reachable at `http://<docker-host>:8080` .

+5. Usage statistics must be available at `http://<docker-host>:8080/stats`

+  * total bytes transferred
+  * uptime

+6. Code must run with Python 3.5+.

-Result should be delivered using GitHub public repository.
+7. Code must be delivered as a link to public GitHub repository.